Periods and harmonic analysis on spherical varieties: Scattering theory

-We may partition $\widehat {\mathcal Z(X_{\Theta})}$ into an almost disjoint (i.e.\ disjoint up to a set of measure zero) union of measurable subsets $Y_i$ with the following properties: \begin{itemize} \item If $(T_i,f_i)$ are the isogenies and affine maps of the decomposition (\ref{SsumSi}) for the map $\iota_\Theta^*\circ \iota_\Theta$, then $Y_i\cap f_i( Y_i)$ is of measure zero. \item Each $Y_i$ is a subset of a single connected component of $\widehat{A_{X,\Theta}}$. \end{itemize} Applying the corresponding idempotents $1_{Y_i}$ gives rise to a direct sum decomposition of $\mathcal{H}$ into $A_{X,\Theta}\times G$-stable subspaces for which the assumptions of Proposition \ref{Bmapisometry} -- and, indeed, the stronger assumptions of Remark \ref{UniqueExponentSituation} -- are satisfied: hence $\iota_\Theta$ is an isometry onto the image when restricted to each of these summands.
+Fix a $\Theta\subset \Delta_X$.
+We may partition $\widehat {\mathcal Z(X_{\Theta})}$ into an almost disjoint (i.e.\ disjoint up to a set of measure zero) union of measurable subsets $Y_{\beta}$ with the following properties: \begin{itemize} \item[(A)] If $(T_i,f_i)$ are the isogenies and affine maps of the decomposition \eqref{SsumSi} for the map $\iota_\Theta^*\circ \iota_\Theta$, then $Y_{\beta} \cap f_i( Y_{\beta})$ is of measure zero { unless $T_i$ is the identity and $f_i$ is also the identity.} \item[(B)] Each $Y_{\beta}$ is a subset of a single connected component of $\widehat{A_{X,\Theta}}$. \end{itemize} {To carry this out, we proceed one connected component at a time.
+First note that the set of $\chi \in \widehat{A_{X,\Theta}}$ in this component fixed by some $f_i$ is a closed set of measure $0$ -- it is, in suitable coordinates, a union of translates of sub-tori.
+Now choose a countable dense set $\{P_i\}$ in the complement of the fixed locus, and for each $P_i$ let $B_i$ be an open ball around $P_i$ that is disjoint from each $f_i(B_i)$.
+Now take for our partition $B_1, B_2-B_1, B_3-(B_1 \cup B_2)$ and so on.
+In our application, where the isogenies arise from a Weyl group, one can easily in fact give an explicit choice of $Y_{\beta}$ using positive chambers. }